Best Camera for Product Photography

 As for the large 3.2 inch LCD, this screen is fixed to the body with no level of flip or rotation.
 The screen has a respectable resolution and brightness with 1.440K dots.

-Speed of autofocus in this camera is fantastic thanks to considerable development from prior versions of this model.
+The speed of autofocus in the Canon EOS 5D Mark IV is fantastic thanks to considerable development from prior versions of this model.
 The autofocus system features 61 cross-type autofocus points.
 Autofocus points can also be selected from the touch screen on the rear of the camera.

-The Canon EOD 5D Mark IV has a very comprehensive and effective Eye and Face Tracking mode.
+The camera has a very comprehensive and effective Eye and Face Tracking mode.
 Such modes allow you to grab the focus of a subject such as a model and retain that focus through the time you are pressing the shutter button.

 In product photography, this can be a great benefit when working with models moving in a dynamic way.